pip-webui/pip-webui-tutorial/step9/Readme.md

 ```

 After all the changes are done, rebuild the application.
-When you go to the nodes page and toggle the view in the appbar, you shall see a map with positions of IoT nodes:
+When you go to the nodes page and toggle the view in the appbar, you should see a map with positions of IoT nodes:

 ![IoT Nodes map view](artifacts/map_view.png)

-### Continue
+### Continue to step 10

-[Go to step 10](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step10/) to add charts view to Events page.
+[Go to step 10](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step10/) to add a charts view to the Events page.